-The discharges from sedimentation pond removal and pond site reclamation operations must be controlled to provide the best quality attainable through
+The discharges from sedimentation pond removal and pond site reclamation operations must be controlled to provide the best quality attainable through the implementation of BMPs.

-The permittee must follow the guidelines for sedimentation pond removal and pond site reclamation outlined in Policy Memorandum No. 19 to Mine Operators, issued by the North Dakota Public Service Commission (PSC) and the department.
-The conditions and procedures outlined in the policy accommodate the rules and requirements of both the department and the PSC.
+The permittee must follow the guidelines for sedimentation pond removal and pond site reclamation outlined in Policy Memorandum No. 19 to Mine Operators, issued by the North Dakota Public Service Commission (PSC) and the North Dakota Department of Health, Division of Water Quality - now referred to as the North Dakota Department of Environmental Quality (NDDEQ), Division of Water Quality.
+The conditions and procedures outlined in the policy accommodate the rules and requirements of both the NDDEQ and the PSC.
 In summary, the policy contains the following:

-- The prerequisite discharge water quality history and land reclamation conditions that must be present in the watershed of a structure before removal may be considered. - The content and considerations for a site-specific reclamation plan that must be submitted for review and approval. - A description of the BMP for erosion and sediment control that must be used and maintained. - The timing for designating a discharge point as a sedimentation pond removal site regulated by the use of BMPs and procedures outlined in the site-specific reclamation plan. - The notification to the department and PSC required during the course of the pond removal activity.
+The prerequisite discharge water quality history and land reclamation conditions that must be present in the watershed of a structure before removal may be considered;

+The content and considerations for a site-specific reclamation plan that must be submitted for review and approval.

+A description of the BMP for erosion and sediment control that must be used and maintained.

+The timing for designating a discharge point as a sedimentation pond removal site regulated by the use of BMPs and the procedures outlined in the site-specific reclamation plan.

+The notifications to the NDDEQ and PSC required during the course of the pond removal activity.